Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: The Redshift Evolution of the He 2 Effective Optical Depth

 The scatter in the \ion{He}{2} effective optical depth on a given scale length depends on the \ion{He}{2} reionization history and on density fluctuations in the sightlines.
 Our choice of $\Delta z=0.04$ is a compromise between resolving the small-scale variance in the \ion{He}{2} absorption, preserving the sensitivity to high $\tau_\mathrm{eff,HeII}$ at $z>3$ and maximizing the individual sightline coverage in fixed redshift bins (e.g.\ regarding different $z_\mathrm{em}$, proximity zone size, geocoronal emission).
 Identical regular redshift bins enable an objective comparison of the sightlines without prior emphasis on individual sightline peculiarities.

-Given the typical continuum S/N$\simeq 2$ of the survey spectra, any residual flux $f_\lambda$ in the \ion{He}{2} absorption region will correspond to very few detected counts in the Poisson regime of the photon-counting multichannel plate detectors.
+Given the typical continuum S/N$\simeq 4$ of the survey spectra, any residual flux $f_\lambda$ in the \ion{He}{2} absorption region will correspond to very few detected counts in the Poisson regime of the photon-counting multichannel plate detectors.
 Non-Poisson fixed-pattern noise due to COS detector effects becomes significant only at continuum S/N$\gg 5$ \citep{syphers12,keeney12}.
+Also the dark current is well described by a Poisson distribution (Appendix~\ref{sect:darkappendix}).
 All fitting was performed by maximizing the Poisson likelihood function

-of $n$ pixels with an integer number of registered counts $N_j$, the non-integer smoothed and gain-sag-corrected background $B_j$, and the unknown signal $S_j$.
-To compute $\tau_\mathrm{eff,HeII}$ the signal was modeled as a constant in \ion{He}{2} transmission over a segment of $n$ contiguous pixels, converted to non-integer source counts via the pixel exposure time $t_j$, the extinction-corrected flux calibration curve $C_j$, and the extrapolated continuum $P_j$
+of $n$ pixels with an integer number of registered counts $N_j$, the non-integer multi-component background $B_j=B_{\mathrm{dark},j}+B_{\mathrm{sky},j}+B_{\mathrm{Ly}\alpha,j}$ (Appendix~\ref{sect:backgroundappendix}), and the unknown signal $S_j$.
+To compute $\tau_\mathrm{eff,HeII}$ the signal was modeled as a constant in \ion{He}{2} transmission over a segment of $n$ contiguous pixels, converted to non-integer source counts via the pixel exposure time $t_j$, the extinction-corrected flux calibration curve $C_j$, and the extrapolated continuum $E_j$ as

 For our Nyquist-sampled COS G140L spectra, $\Delta z=0.04$ corresponds to $n=51$ pixels.
 Confidence intervals ($1\sigma$, $68.26$\% confidence) were computed via ordering the Poisson likelihood ratio \citep{feldman98}, first applied to COS data by \citet{syphers11}.
-If the total background exceeded the signal ($\tau_\mathrm{eff,HeII}\rightarrow\infty$) we chose to quote $1\sigma$ ($84.13$\% confidence) lower limits on $\tau_\mathrm{eff,HeII}$ by refitting $\tau_\mathrm{eff,HeII}$ on mock data generated from Poisson deviates of the background assuming zero source flux. \citet{feldman98} call this the sensitivity, which in our case quantifies how large an effective optical depth could have been reliably measured (i.e.\ with a finite upper confidence limit), given the expected number of continuum counts and the background during the observations.
-The sensitivity represents the largest effective optical depth that could be reliably measured in a given spectrum.
+For each redshift bin we also computed a $1\sigma$ lower limit on $\tau_\mathrm{eff,HeII}$ by refitting $\tau_\mathrm{eff,HeII}$ on mock data generated from 100,000 Poisson deviates of the background assuming zero source flux. \citet{feldman98} call this the sensitivity, which in our case quantifies how large an effective optical depth could have been reliably measured (i.e.\ with a finite upper confidence limit), given the expected number of continuum counts and the background during the observations.
+If the \ion{He}{2} transmission was formally negative ($\tau_\mathrm{eff,HeII}\rightarrow\infty$) or if the upper confidence limit included infinite $\tau_\mathrm{eff,HeII}$ we chose to quote the sensitivity limit as our measurement.
+A related quantity is the probability of having measured more than $N=\sum_j N_j$ counts in a given redshift bin with the total background $B=\sum_j B_j$,